rootwork/rootwork.org/README.md

 ### Updating the theme

+Use `git submodule foreach git pull origin master` to pull in upstream changes.
-Use `git submodule update --init --recursive` to pull in new changes, but note there's no real guarantee this won't break things.
+If that errors, you can also try `git submodule update --init --recursive`.
+Note that there's no real guarantee this won't break things in the theme!

 # Generating the site for production